-Haunted by a mysterious woman with a brown paper bag for a head, acclaimed avant-garde guitarist Kirsten Carey pivoted off a multi-disciplinary song cycle about James Joyce’s Ulysses to create Throwaway - an art punk duo that acrobatically leaps around virtuosic riffs and unexpected rhythms.
-Simultaneously based in Detroit and Los Angeles, Throwaway’s electric energy is “expressive and original” (The Public), with “aerodynamic rock-grit flavors of the likes of Primus or Deerhoof” (eCurrent).
+Haunted by a mysterious woman with a brown paper bag for a head, acclaimed guitarist Kirsten Carey created Throwaway, a post-punk band that acrobatically leaps around virtuosic riffs and unexpected rhythms.
+Throwaway’s electric energy is “absolutely brilliant” (Soundsphere), with “aerodynamic rock-grit flavors of the likes of Primus or Deerhoof” (eCurrent).
 The masked namesake of the band is surreally represented in performances through live visuals.

 Some Nice Things People Have Said!

 "The craziest, coolest thing we've heard in a while.
 Kinda grungy, but mostly ferocious, and absolutely brilliant." - Don Smith, Soundsphere Magazine